 The bees haven’t been too active for the past week.
 I thought maybe I squished the queen during my last inspection.
 I usual, I don’t know.
 But the temperature went up and they were back to normal today.
 If we get a warm, dry September, I think both of my hives will have strong populations and plenty of honey stores for the winter.

-UPDATE (Jan.
-24/11): What we’re seeing in the video is called trophyllaxis.
+January 24th, 2011: What we’re seeing in the video is called trophllaxis.